dchicasduena/davidchicas.me/README.md

 # davidchicas.me
-personal site which has some info about me
+portfolio site with some info about me, my projects and contact info